 It begins at the Placer County Museum and uses smartphones to solve 20 puzzles.
 The Scavenger Hunt Walking Tour’s single ticket includes up to six people.

-See Related: Fun & Best Things To Do in Ontario, California
+See Related: Things to Do in Ontario, California

 2. Auburn State Recreation Area